 A rose by any other name…

-We’re often asked, “What is rent guarantee” and “How does a rent guarantee scheme work?”
+We’re often asked, “What is rent guarantee” and “How does a rent guarantee plan work?”

 There are myriad variations for what we call guaranteed rent—but they all add up to being the same thing.
 Rent-to-rent schemes, guaranteed rent, guaranteed rental systems or guaranteed rent services; the one term, however, that isn’t covered by that far-reaching umbrella is rent guarantee insurance.